uptonking/note4yaoo/README.md

 ## note-categories

-- `note-` : dev and learning notes, mostly about js, web, list, java, geospatial
+- `note-` : dev and learning notes about js, web, list, viz, java, geospatial
-- `docs-` : docs of library or framework
+- `docs-` : docs of good libraries or frameworks
+- `lib-`: usage of excellent libs of frameworks I loved
+- `tech-`： classic topics about technology and cs
+- `log-` : long term logging
-- `page-` : guide from blogs
+- `page-` : excerpt from blogs
+- `wiki-` : excerpt about geo, history, law, fintech, etc.
+- `topic-` : contents about general topics
 - `read-` : reading books
-- `topic-` : contents about one topic
+- `spec-` : specifications about dev
 - `toc-` : list of data
-- `log-` : long term logging
 - `latest-` : interesting news
 - `tool-` : xp of using devices and software
-- `spec-` : specifications about dev
-- `wiki-` : abstract about geo, history, law, fintech, etc.
 - other tags
   - all, draft...
-  - app, cli, coding, play, pm, work...
+  - cli, coding, lang, play, pm, pick...